r-richmond/r-richmond.github.io.source/content/post/2017-05-06-dbeaver-hive.md

   1. For Windows adding the following lines to your dbeaver.ini may be necessary as well
     * `Djava.security.krb5.conf=c:\kerberos\krb5.ini`
     * `Djava.security.auth.login.config=c:\kerberos\jaas.conf`
-      * success has been reported with the following jaas.conf file & keytab usage
+      * success has also been reported with the following jaas.conf file & keytab usage
       ```
     Client {
        com.sun.security.auth.module.Krb5LoginModule required